Lexington, Mississippi: Geography

 Lexington is in the center of Holmes County on the north side of the valley of Black Creek, a west-flowing tributary of the Yazoo River.
 Mississippi Highways 12 and 17 pass through the city, sharing four blocks of Carrollton Street north of the city center.
 Highway 12 leads east 13 mi to Durant and northwest 11 mi to Tchula, while Highway 17 leads north 30 mi to Carrollton and south 18 mi to Pickens.

 According to the United States Census Bureau, the city has a total area of 6.3 km2, of which 9785 sqm, or 0.16%, are water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Lexington has a humid subtropical climate, in common with the vast majority of the American South.

 Demographics

-The table to the right shows two periods of dramatic population declines: from 1910 to 1920, and in the decades after 1960.
-These are periods of mechanization of agriculture and consolidation of land into large, industrial holdings.
-Many African Americans left the area in the Great Migration, particularly before passage of civil rights legislation, for better jobs elsewhere and to escape Jim Crow.
+The table to the right shows two periods of dramatic population declines: from 1910 to 1920, and in the decades after 1950.
+The latter in particular was a period of mechanization of agriculture and consolidation of land into large, industrial holdings.
+Many African Americans left the area during both phases of the Great Migration, particularly before passage of civil rights legislation, for better jobs elsewhere and to escape Jim Crow.

 2020 census

-As of the 2020 United States Census, there were 1,602 people, 545 households, and 363 families residing in the city.
+As of the 2020 United States census, there were 1,602 people, 545 households, and 363 families residing in the city.